method5/plsql_lexer/README.md

 **Code Analysis Packages**

  - *MISPLACED_HINTS* - Find hint in the wrong place.
 For example, `insert into /*+ append */ ...` is incorrect because the hint should be placed immediately after the `insert`.

-**Experimental**

- - *PLSQL_PARSER* - Parse statements into a syntax tree.
-Currently this is highly unstable and only supports a small subset of SELECT statements.
- - *SYNTAX_TREE* - Contains methods for searching the NODE_TABLE produced by PLSQL_PARSER.

 See the top of each file in the packages directory for more thorough documentation.